yashsethu/60Board/README.md

 # 60Board
 A low cost, sleek, and custom 60% keyboard!

+I made this program for Hack Club's Hackboard (Hackpad) and Highway programs, but moreso to learn more about PCB design!
+Also, the ducky I use regularly is starting to get a little old, so this would be the perfect replacement!

 ![Assembly 1 (1)](https://github.com/user-attachments/assets/711f8fc1-a96a-4c94-b9c2-9c1a677027f7)